SurveyMan/SurveyMan/README_artifact.md

 __Case Study 1: Phonology__

-`java -cp surveyman-x.y-standalone.jar Report --report=static data/samples/phonology.csv`
+`java -cp surveyman-1.5-standalone.jar Report --report=static data/samples/phonology.csv`

-`java -cp surveyman-x.y-standalone.jar Report --report=dynamic --results=data/results/phonology_results.csv data/samples/phonology.csv`
+`java -cp surveyman-1.5-standalone.jar Report --report=dynamic --results=data/results/phonology_results.csv data/samples/phonology.csv`

 The above commands run over the entirety of the phonology surveys.
 The phonology survey was run four times.
 The first run was early in the development of this software and contained little information.
 We did not use these tools on that data, so we have not included it.
 The remaining three experiments are included.
 Since our The datasets over which the analyses in the paper were performed are `english_phonology_results.csv`, `english_phonology2_results.csv`, and `english_phonology3_results.csv`.
 They are all combined in `english_phonology_all.csv`.